Introduction

 Another way to help them is to avoid or reduce triggers that may cause or worsen nausea and vomiting, such as certain foods, smells, or movements.
 I try to find out what the patient likes or dislikes and what makes them feel better or worse.
 I also ask the patient’s family to help me with this by keeping the patient’s room clean and fresh, offering small and frequent meals or snacks, avoiding spicy, greasy, or strong-smelling foods, and encouraging the patient to drink fluids or suck on ice chips.
 I also suggest some non-medical remedies that may help, such as ginger, peppermint, or acupressure.

 Sometimes, nausea and vomiting can be persistent or severe, and they may not respond to the usual treatments.
 In that case, I consult with the pharmacist or the doctor to see if there are any other options or alternatives that we can try, such as changing the dose, route, or type of medication or adding another medication or supplement.
-I also check the patient's hydration and electrolyte status and see if they need any fluids or supplements to correct any imbalances or deficiencies.
+I also check the patient’s hydration and electrolyte status and see if they need any fluids or to correct any imbalances or deficiencies.
 I also report any signs of complications, such as bleeding, seizures, or shock, and seek urgent medical attention if needed.

 Uncontrolled Pain

-Uncontrolled pain is a severe and unbearable pain that does not respond to the usual treatments or medications.
+Uncontrolled pain is severe and unbearable pain that does not respond to the usual treatments or medications.
 It can happen to people who are very sick or dying, especially those who have cancer or other terminal illnesses.
 It can have different causes, such as:

 • Cancer progression: Sometimes, cancer can spread to other parts of the body, such as the bones, nerves, or organs, causing more pain and damage.